What is a normal PSA?

 So, what is an acceptable risk for an individual?
-Is 2% ok but 3% is not?
+Is 2% ok, but 3% is not?
 Does a 55-year-old with a PSA of 3.001 have a 3.4x increased risk than a 55-year-old with a PSA of 2.9999?
-Now the question of what is normal becomes very tough.
+Now is where the question of "what is normal" becomes very tough.

-More in-depth analysis is required to understand what the patient’s risk truly is, and to know where it could be going.
+More in-depth analysis is required to understand what the patient's risk truly is and know where it could be going.

 One way to do this is by taking smaller segments, say 0.1ng/ml rather than 1.0ng/ml.
 Or using single years instead of using five years.
-These smaller cells form a far much more accurate picture of an individuals risk.
+These smaller cells form a significantly more accurate picture of individual risk.

-Now, what happens if we added in prior testing results as well to see what the rate of change of the PSA is?
-Or we added in additional blood markers that are available such as the Free to Total Ratio of the PSA test?
+Now, what happens if we add in prior testing results to see the PSA's rate of change is?
+Or we add in additional available blood markers such as the Free to Total Ratio?
 Or what if we distinguished the difference between the number of family members diagnosed?

 This analysis is what our Artificial Intelligence does best.
 It considers many more factors and at a much more segmented level.
-This analysis provides a more granular view of the risk of the patient than Table 2.
+Therefore, this analysis provides a more granular view of the patient's risk than in Table 2.

 Having a more granular view also allows us to understand what could happen with that risk if things change.
 For example, we can ask questions such as “what if the PSA continued this trend over the next 12 months?” and determine whether the potential increase in risk outweighs the burden of another blood test.

-Taking all the information available, our AI determines a risk score for the patient and provides this to our clinicians.
-Our clinicians take this result and use it to help decide “Should I send this patient for a follow-up test, or should I see them again in a year?”.
+Our AI takes all the information available to determine a risk score for the patient and provides this to our clinicians.
+Our clinicians take this result and use it to help decide, "Should I send this patient for a follow-up test, or should I see them again in a year?".

 On top of this analysis, we have many advanced, non-invasive tests available to help us decide whether a patient should need further tests such as a Prostate Health Index blood test or a Multi-Parametric MRI.
-These provide even more high-quality information that can significantly help in making sure only those patients who need to get a biopsy receive one.
+These provide even more high-quality information that can significantly help ensure only those patients who need a biopsy receive one.
 All our diagnosed patients receive at least three blood tests and an MRI before a discussion about a biopsy occurs.

-Understanding whether a patient’s risk is acceptable requires a much more detailed analysis and understanding of other factors.
+Understanding whether a patient's risk is acceptable requires a more detailed analysis and interpretation of other factors.
 This work is our focus and what our AI and doctors do every day.